sky9262/phishEye/Readme.md

 <p align="center">A beginners friendly, Automated phishing tool</p>

 <p align="center"><strong>phishEye</strong> is a ultimate phishing tool in python.
-Includes popular websites like facebook, twitter, instagram, linkedin, github, dropbox and many others.
+Includes popular websites like Facebook, Twitter, Instagram, LinkedIn, GitHub, Dropbox, and many others.
 Created with Flask and custom templates and tunneled with ngrok.</p>

 <h3><p align="center">Disclaimer</p></h3>

 <i>Any actions and or activities related to <b>phishEye</b> is solely your responsibility.
 The misuse of this toolkit can result in <b>criminal charges</b> brought against the persons in question. <b>The contributors will not be held responsible</b> in the event any criminal charges be brought against any individuals misusing this toolkit to break the law.

 <b>This toolkit contains materials that can be potentially damaging or dangerous for social media</b>.
-Refer to the laws in your province/country before accessing, using,or in any other way utilizing this in a wrong way.
+Refer to the laws in your province/country before accessing, using, or in any other way utilizing this in a wrong way.

 <b>This Tool is made for educational purposes only</b>.
 Do not attempt to violate the law with anything contained here. <b>If this is your intention, then Get the hell out of here</b>!

-It only demonstrates "how phishing works". <b>You shall not misuse the information to gain unauthorized access to someones social media</b>.
-However you may try out this at your own risk.</i>
+It only demonstrates "how phishing works". <b>You shall not misuse the information to gain unauthorized access to someone's social media</b>.
+However, you may try out this at your own risk.</i>

 ### Features